2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 2002 - Present

 Silver proofs occupy the middle range, from $1,860 for Louisiana PR64 down to $920 for Tennessee PR70.
-These collector editions contain 90% silver versus standard copper-nickel clad composition.
+These collector editions contain 90% silver versus the standard copper-nickel clad composition used for circulation coins.

 The price gaps between Denver business strikes and silver proofs reflect both preservation rates and production methods.
-Denver’s higher circulation wear reduced gem-grade survivors, while proof strikes began as collector products with careful handling from the start.
-Composition differences add another pricing layer between regular and silver versions.
+Denver’s higher circulation figures reduced gem-grade survivors, while proof strikes began as collector products with careful handling from day one.

-The program was inspired by Canada’s 1992 “Canada 125” commemorative coin series, and Congress authorized it in 1997 under President Bill Clinton.
-Within a few years, roughly half of the American population became casual or serious collectors, making it the most successful coin initiative in U.S. history.
+The program was inspired by Canada’s 1992 “Canada 125” commemorative series.
+Within a few years, roughly half the American population became casual or serious collectors, making it the most successful coin initiative in U.S. history.
+By the program’s end in 2008, the U.S. Mint had struck over 34 billion state quarters in total.

-In 2002, quarters honoring Tennessee, Ohio, Louisiana, Indiana, and Mississippi were released.
-Against the backdrop of national unity and reflection following 9/11, these coins served as small but meaningful tokens of America’s diverse cultural tapestry.
+In 2002, quarters honoring Tennessee, Ohio, Louisiana, Indiana, and Mississippi were released in that order.
+Against the backdrop of national unity and reflection, these five coins served as small but meaningful tokens of America’s diverse cultural tapestry.

 Also Read: Top 100 Most Valuable Modern Quarters Worth Money List (1965-Present)